-Prano was chosen by Film4 to direct episode one of their Fright Bites series.
-SHORTCUT was broadcast on Film4 and is available to view on All4.
-It has been screened at festivals around Europe, the USA and Canada, as well as touring with The Final Girls' WE ARE THE WEIRDOS programme.
-Her film THE TRIP won Best Director at UNDERWIRE FESTIVAL.
-This short was based on a real-life case study by ECPAT UK and has been used by UNCHOSEN in screenings and events up and down the country to educate Police and other professionals on how to recognise victims of human trafficking.
-Prano's post-apocalyptic short MAN VS SAND, commissioned by THE LETTERS FESTIVAL, MILAN, in association with the LONDON SHORT FILM FESTIVAL, won Best Experimental Short at AESTHETICA SHORT FILM FESTIVAL, who described it as "a powerful satire of the live to work ethic".
+Prano's short film NASTY screened at over 100 festivals to-date, winning awards globally, It's described as "ultra stylish" (ESFF), "aesthetically gore-geous" (Love Horror) and that it "Pries your brain apart, and drags you through the luminous VHS gateway to revelation" (Fungasm Press).
+SHORTCUT, made as part of Film4's Fright Bites series, was broadcast on Film4 and is available to view on All4.
+SHORTCUT screened at festivals around Europe, the USA and Canada, and toured with The Final Girls' 'We Are The Weirdos' programme.
+THE TRIP won Best Director at Underwire Festival.
+Based on a real-life case study by ECPAT UK, THE TRIP has been used to educate police and other professionals in recognising victims of human trafficking.
+Prano's post-apocalyptic short MAN VS SAND, commissioned by The Letters Festival, Milan in association with London Short Film Festival, won Best Experimental Short at Aesthetica Short Film Festival, who described the short as "a powerful satire of the live-to-work ethic".